T28GoProg/MDA-keycaps/README.md

 # MDA-keycaps
 This repository contains 3D models of keycaps in MDA profile in the step and stl format. we provide doubleshot and dye keycaps model.
-The 3d model create by FreeCAD.
+The 3d model create by FreeCAD Version 0.21.1.

 Row profile of Keys MDA keycaps
 ![image](https://github.com/T28GoProg/MDA-keycaps/blob/main/MDA%20profile%202.jpg)